CanadaHonk/blog/content/post/porffor-types.md

 This just runs the JS file regularly, with default options.

 #### `porf bf.ts -parse-types`: 274s
 This runs the TS file, but only parses the types without using them for optimization.
-About the same as regular JS, within error.
+About the same time as regular JS, within error.

 #### `porf bf.ts -parse-types -opt-types`: 184s
 `-opt-types` tells Porffor to use the type annotations as compiler hints.
 1.5x speedup, just from using types!